Noiredd/PEGAS/docs/reference.md

 isp    | s     | Vacuum specific impulse of the engine thrust | N     | Vacuum thrust of the engine
-*flow* | kg/s  | **Optional key**: instead of specifying `thrust`, one can directly use mass flow
+*flow* | kg/s  | **Optional key**: instead of specifying `thrust`, one can directly use mass flow tag    | `string` | **Optional key**: only matters when using a shutdown event; designates the engines that will be shut down

 Trick: if your vehicle has multiple engines of the same type, you can go away with a list containing just one element.
 The only thing you need to do is input the combined thrust of all engines.
 For example, a single engine version of the Centaur upper stage, would look like `LEXICON("isp",422,"thrust",67000)`.
 A double engine version can be easily created by writing: `LEXICON("isp",422,"thrust",2*67000)`.

+This trick obviously will not work if you want to shut down some engines mid-flight but leave the others running (like Saturn V and others).
+In this case you have to write two separate lexicons, one for the engine(s) that are shut down (tag these), one for the remaining ones.
+Needless to say, the same tag **must** be used here, in the `sequence`, and in the part editor as well.

 #### Staging
 Key of type `LEXICON`.